Notes on the Geography of The Western United States: The Central Pacific Railroad

 There is a vastly larger new Sacramento, of course, and it starts just beyond the elevated freeway.

 A block from the hardware store, Sacramento also has the fine California State Railroad Museum, which includes a couple of engines from the pioneer period.
 This one is Central Pacific No. 1, built in Philadelphia in 1862, shipped around Cape Horn, and put in service while the railroad was still under construction.
 It remained in service until 1895.
 Named the Gov. Stanford, it was on display until 1963 at Stanford University.

 The museum also has the only surviving SP cab-ahead engine.
 These immense engines, with a view far superior to that offered by the conventional rear-cab locomotive, were created so that engineers and firemen would no longer be nearly asphyxiated in the many mountain tunnels.
-The cab-ahead engine would not have been possible with a conventional coal-fired boiler, but the SP converted to oil just after 1900.
+The cab-ahead engine would have been difficult to arrange with a conventional coal-fired boiler, but the SP converted to oil just after 1900.
 The rest of the fleet--more than a hundred of these engines were built--was scrapped in the 1950s.

 Although the SP kept the CP's locomotive shop at Sacramento, in 1908 it moved the freight yard 18 miles east to Roseville.
 The location is a few miles short of Rocklin, where the track hits granite, leaves the flat alluvium of the Sacramento Valley, and begins the long 7,000-foot climb to Donner Pass.